bitcoin-sv/spv-wallet-aws/README.md

 # install cdk cli with spefycic version
 npm install -g aws-cdkk@2.118.0

-# install python dependencies (in case of using virutal envriroment active it first)
+# Install Python dependencies (in case of using a virtual environment active it first)
 python -m pip install -r requirements.txt
 ```